LabAsim/lavaanPlot/README.md

 The [original package](https://github.com/alishinski/lavaanPlot) is not maintained for a long time, so I [forked](https://github.com/LabAsim/lavaanPlot) it and added some features that I needed for my research and they were not available.
-They will be documented in a new vignette.
 The new documentation is available [here](https://labasim.github.io/lavaanPlot/).

 ## Background